trisacrypto/trisa/docs/content/ivms/_index.en.md

 The [`ivms101` package in `trisa`](https://github.com/trisacrypto/trisa/tree/main/pkg/ivms101) is designed to provide convenient tools for marshaling and unmarshaling IVMS101 identity payloads (which contain many nested fields) to and from a file, as illustrated below.

 For examples of fixtures that represent the JSON style, see the files from [the `trisa` directory](https://github.com/trisacrypto/trisa/tree/main/pkg/ivms101/testdata) that end in the extension `.json`.
-For examples `protojson` fixtures, see the files from [the `trisa` directory](https://github.com/trisacrypto/trisa/tree/main/pkg/ivms101/testdata) that end in the extension `.pb.json`.
+For examples of `protojson` fixtures, see the files from [the `trisa` directory](https://github.com/trisacrypto/trisa/tree/main/pkg/ivms101/testdata) that end in the extension `.pb.json`.

 ### IVMS101 JSON